 There are various articles on the Internet on how to de-grit clams and they will probably all work.
 In the US, popular methods include the use of “cornmeal” to get the sand out of clams.
 Clams purge the sand and grit out by ingesting the cornmeal.
 In Japan, the most common method is by using simple salt water.
-Fishermen and housewives all use this method and it’s how I de-grit clams.
+Fishermen and housewives all use this method and it’s how I de-grit and clean clams.
 If you are interested in the Japanese way, here’s how we do it.

 Click here for Clam Recipes.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - Large bowl that can fit a sieve (flat container is the preferred choice)

 - Sieve that fits in the bowl (if you use a flat container, then a wire rack that fits in the container)

 - Measuring cup

 - Salt Water (You need to make 3-4% salt water:1 Tbsp salt for 2 cups of water)